GloballogicPractices/kong-custom-plugin/README.md

 ![image](https://user-images.githubusercontent.com/26079118/32907814-66d82e20-cb27-11e7-8800-feebccf60c8f.png)

-In some cases when existing pluging does not solve your problem than you have to write custom plugin.
+In some cases when existing plugin does not solve your problem than you have to write custom plugin.
 Check available plugins detail at https://konghq.com/plugins/

 * Installation